 Devices parked outside of designated areas create significant issues for those using ramps, handrails, curb cuts, bus stops, doors, stairs, etc. The issue is especially acute for people with disabilities who, along with everyone else, rely on open and safe access.
 Improper parking also creates operational hazards for transit, landscaping, maintenance, etc. Be thoughtful and park the device responsibly.

 Please park responsibility and in designated areas on Grounds.
-A map of UBike parking locations can be found below.
-When parking near UBike hubs, place the scooter as near to the rack as is practical, or in the rack if space allows.
+When parking at a bike rack, place the scooter in or as near to the rack as is practical.
 Be mindful not to impede pedestrian and ADA access.

 When riding off-Grounds, it is still important to park responsibly, Please follow all city guidelines including: